Thomas Winthrop Coit

 Thomas Winthrop Coit (June 28, 1803 – June 21, 1885) was an American Episcopal minister, author, and educator.
 He was the fifth President of Transylvania University.

-Coit, elder son of Thomas Coit, M.D., and Mary W. (Saltonstall) Coit, of New London, Conn., was born in that city, June 28, 1803.
+Coit, elder son of Thomas Coit, M.D., and Mary W. (Saltonstall) Coit, of New London, Connecticut, was born in that city, June 28, 1803.

 He graduated from Yale College in 1821.
-While in College he intended to follow his father's profession, but in 1823 he began the study of theology in Andover Seminary.
+While in college he intended to follow his father's profession, but in 1823 he began the study of theology in Andover Seminary.
 In 1824 he removed to Princeton Seminary, but remained only a few months.
-He was ordained deacon in the Protestant Episcopal Church by Bishop Thomas Church Brownell, June 7, 1826, at Newtown, Conn.
-His first parochial charge was as Rector (1827–29) of St. Peter's Church, Salem, Mass., where he was advanced to the priesthood by Bishop Alexander Viets Griswold, November 15, 1827.
-He was next Rector of Christ's Church, Cambridge, Mass., from Easter, 1829, to Easter, 1835.
-In 1831 an Episcopal Theological School was begun in Cambridge, and Coit was made Professor of Biblical Learning; this position he held (in connection with his rectorship) until he became in 1835 the President of Transylvania University, Lexington, Ky., and Morrison Professor of Metaphysics and Moral Philosophy.
-He published in 3 834 a duodecimo edition of the Bible, arranged in paragraphs and parallelisms, with annotations, which was republished in England; in the same year he received the degree of Doctor of Divinity from Columbia College, that of Doctor of Laws was conferred by Trinity College in 1853.
+He was ordained deacon in the Protestant Episcopal Church by Bishop Thomas Church Brownell, June 7, 1826, at Newtown, Connecticut.
+His first parochial charge was as Rector (1827–29) of St. Peter's Church, Salem, Massachusetts, where he was advanced to the priesthood by Bishop Alexander Viets Griswold, November 15, 1827.
+He was next Rector of Christ's Church, Cambridge, Massachusetts, from Easter, 1829, to Easter, 1835.
+In 1831 an Episcopal Theological School was begun in Cambridge, and Coit was made Professor of Biblical Learning; this position he held (in connection with his rectorship) until he became in 1835 the President of Transylvania University, Lexington, Kentucky, and Morrison Professor of Metaphysics and Moral Philosophy.
+He published in 1834 a duodecimo edition of the Bible, arranged in paragraphs and parallelisms, with annotations, which was republished in England; in the same year he received the degree of Doctor of Divinity from Columbia College, that of Doctor of Laws was conferred by Trinity College in 1853.